 Article Impact Statement: Accounting for governance, land use and climate risks will result in more resilient and effective conservation effort for biodiversity.

+I read the abstract and tables and figures carefully and spotchecked the rest of the manuscript for factors that should be addressed before copyediting and typesetting.
+In most cases, only the first or first few instances of a particular point are marked.

 Abstract:

 Protected areas are a key instrument for conservation.
-Despite this, they are vulnerable to risks associated with weak governance, land use intensification, and climate change.
-Using a novel hierarchical optimization approach, we identified priority areas for expanding the global protected area system to explicitly account for such risks whilst maximizing protection of all known terrestrial vertebrate species.
-We illustrate how reducing exposure to these risks requires expanding the area of the global protected area system by 1.6% while still meeting conservation targets.
-Incorporating risks from weak governance drove the greatest changes in spatial priorities for protection, while incorporating risks from climate change required the largest increase in global protected area.
-Conserving wide-ranging species required countries with relatively strong governance to protect more land when bordering nations with comparatively weak governance.
+Despite this, they are vulnerable to risks associated with weak governance, land-use intensification, and climate change.
+We used a novel hierarchical optimization approach to identify priority areas for expanding the global protected area system that explicitly accounted for such risks while maximizing protection of all known terrestrial vertebrate species.
+To incorporate risk categories, we built on the minimum set problem, where the objective is to reach species distribution protection targets while accounting for one constraint, such as land cost or area.
+We expanded this approach to include multiple objectives accounting for risk in the problem formulation by treating each risk layer as a separate objective in the problem formulation xxx Reducing exposure to these risks required expanding the area of the global protected area system by 1.6% while still meeting conservation targets.
+Incorporating risks from weak governance drove the greatest changes in spatial priorities for protection, and incorporating risks from climate change required the largest increase (2.52%) in global protected area.
+Conserving wide-ranging species required countries with relatively strong governance to protect more land when they bordered nations with comparatively weak governance.
 Our results underscore the need for cross-jurisdictional coordination and demonstrate how risk can be efficiently incorporated into conservation planning.

 Introduction

 Protecting land is one of the best strategies to stem the biodiversity crisis (Watson et al. 2014) and a cornerstone of international agreements to safeguard biodiversity (CBD 2010, 2020).
 The effectiveness of a global network of protected areas depends upon the identification of areas that will both meet the needs of species and provide the greatest return on conservation investments.
 Yet most spatial planning efforts base decisions heavily upon the estimated ecological value of land (Brooks et al. 2006; CBD 2010, 2020; Venter et al. 2014) and carry the tacit, but often incorrect, assumption that protection will be enforced, effective, and permanent.
-However, there is strong evidence that protected areas are subject to risks associated with weak governance (e.g., political instability and corruption; Schulze et al. 2018), land use intensification (e.g., deforestation and degazetting of parks; Tesfaw et al. 2018), and climate change (e.g., extreme weather events; Maxwell et al. 2019).
+However, there is strong evidence that protected areas are subject to risks associated with weak governance (e.g., political instability and corruption) (Schulze et al. 2018), land use intensification (e.g., deforestation and degazetting of parks) (Tesfaw et al. 2018), and climate change (e.g., extreme weather events) (Maxwell et al. 2019).
 There is also evidence that patterns in protected area vulnerability vary spatially, with some regions and jurisdictions being more vulnerable to protected area degazettement or degradation than others (Mascia & Pailler 2011; Leberger et al. 2020).
 Few conservation plans have explicitly considered these risks (McBride et al. 2007; Alagador et al. 2014).
-Here we demonstrate how we can expand the planning lens to include risks as well as ecological value, with the goal of improving the resilience and performance of protected areas.
+We examined how the planning lens can be expanded to include risks as well as ecological value with the goal of improving the resilience and performance of protected areas.

-We considered the following three broad categories of risk, which we defined as factors likely to diminish the long-term effectiveness of protected areas: (i) governance, (ii) land use, and (iii) climate.
-We then generated plans for establishing protected areas (“prioritizations”) based on scenarios for different risk factors.
-Our framework provides a flexible approach for incorporating multiple risk metrics into conservation decision making.
+We considered the following 3 broad categories of risk, which we defined as factors likely to diminish the long-term effectiveness of protected areas: governance, land use, and climate.
+We then generated plans for establishing protected areas (prioritizations) based on scenarios for different risk factors.
+Our framework provides a flexible approach for incorporating multiple risk metrics into conservation decision-making.

 Methods